nodejs/node/doc/api/documentation.md

 <div class="api_stability api_stability_3">
   Stability: 3 - Legacy.
-Although this feature is unlikely to be removed and is still covered by semantic versioning guarantees, it is no longer actively maintained, and other alternatives are available.
+Although this feature is unlikely to be removed and is still covered by <a href="https://semver.org/">semantic versioning</a>
+  guarantees, it is no longer actively maintained, and other alternatives are available.
 </div>

 Features are marked as legacy rather than being deprecated if their use does no